Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Introduction

-For most of the GW sources mentioned above, the simulations of accurate and computationally efficient GW waveforms (templates) are not readily available, which limits the use of the matched filter searches.
+For most of the GW sources mentioned above, the simulations of accurate and computationally efficient GW waveforms (templates) are not readily available, which limits the use of the matched filter methods.
 This is the reason why the burst algorithms~\cite{PhysRevD.93.042004,CWBwavelet:2004km,CWBlikenet:2005kmrm,SoftwareX, zenodo,Lynch:2015yin,Cornish2:2014kda}, designed to detect a wide range of GW sources without templates, are actively used for GW searches in data collected by the LIGO\cite{TheLIGOScientific:2014jea}, Virgo~\cite{TheVirgo:2014hva}, KAGRA~\cite{KAGRA:2013pob} and GEO600~\cite{Grote:2010zz} detectors.
-A baseline burst pipeline coherent WaveBurst (cWB)~\cite{PhysRevD.93.042004} had been used to search for burst signals~\cite{Abadie:2012rq,Abadie:2010mt,Abbott:2009zi,Abbott:2005at,Abbott:2005rt,Abbott:2005fb,Abbott:2004rt} and BBH signals~\cite{GWTC1,GWTC2,GWTC3,Abbott:2017iws,Abbott:2019ovz,Virgo:2012aa,aasi:2014iwa,Salemi:2019owp}.
-It has made a major contributions in the discovery of the first GW signal GW150914~\cite{GW150914,LIGOScientific:2016fbo} and the first intermediate-mass black hole merger GW190521~\cite{Abbott:2020tfl,GW190521_cwb}.
-Also, cWB contributed to the Gravitational Wave Transient Catalogs (GWTCs)~\cite{GWTC1, GWTC2,GWTC3}, to population studies of IMBH sources~\cite{POP_GWTC2,OBrien_2021}, and the search for specific CBC properties, such as higher-order multipoles~\cite{GW190814,vedovato2022minimally}.
-By using a few assumptions about GW signals cWB identifies the excess power triggers, both for the GW and noise events, in the data from multiple detectors.
-The rate of triggers produced by the pipeline, primarily due to non-stationary detector noise, is controlled by "a priori" defined signal-independent veto thresholds.
-Further reduction of the false-alarm rate is accomplished with more stringent post-production veto procedure using summary statistics calculated for each trigger.